 It’s also a good idea to lay the grass in place and then give it some time to adjust to the temperature and environment before tacking it into place.

 There are many ways to lay artificial grass on decking.
-More and more customers are taking advantage of new exciting design options when it comes to the types of artificial grass they want to install and where they want to install it.
+More and more customers are taking advantage of exciting new design options when it comes to the types of artificial grass they want to install and where they want to install it.
 For example, rooftop decks are a great way to enjoy outdoor living if you have no yard at all.